Between Sheets and Words

 — *What if we mess up again?* — she asked, her voice almost a whisper.

-Rafael cupped her face in his hands, his thumbs caressing her cheeks. — *We will*— he said with a sincerity that made her tremble. — *But this time, we’ll mess up together.
+Rafael cupped her face in his hands, his thumbs caressing her cheeks. — *We will*— he said, with a sincerity that made her tremble. — *But this time, we’ll mess up together.
 No running.
 No lies.
 Just… us.*

 He paused for a moment, his lips hovering over hers. — *I love you*— he said, as if it were the most natural thing in the world. — *And I won’t let you forget that.*

 Clara didn’t answer with words.
 Instead, she wrapped her legs around his waist, pulling him inside her with an urgency that surprised them both.
 The groan that escaped Rafael’s lips was rough, almost animal, and when he began to move, slow and deep, as if savoring every second, she knew he was right.
 They didn’t need grand promises.
-Not at that moment.
+Not in that moment.

 — *Look at me*— he asked, his voice rough, and when she obeyed, she found his eyes dark with desire, but also with something deeper, something beyond the physical. — *I want to see you.*

 And she let him.
 She let him see everything—the pleasure, the vulnerability, the love that still burned, despite everything.
 When the orgasm hit her, it was as if the whole world shrank to that room, that bed, that man who looked at her as if she were the most precious thing he had ever seen.
-Rafael followed seconds later, burying his face in her neck as he let go, his body trembling with the force of his release.
+Rafael followed seconds later, burying his face in her neck as he surrendered, his body trembling with the force of his release.

 — *So*— he said after a while, his voice lazy. — *What do we do now?*

-Clara smiled against his skin, tracing lazy circles with her fingers. — *We start over*— she said simply. — *No rush.
+Clara smiled against his skin, tracing lazy circles with her fingers. — *We start over*— she said, simply. — *No rush.
 No expectations.
 Just… us.*

 Rafael kissed the top of her head, his lips lingering in her hair. — *I like that plan.*